-Oxoacids are basically the acids that contain oxygen.
-Sulphur is known to form many oxoacids, for example H2SO4, H2SO3, etc. In oxoacids of sulphur, sulphur exhibits a tetrahedral structure when coordinated to oxygen.
+Oxoacids are acids that contain oxygen.
+Sulphur is known to form many oxoacids such as H2SO4, H2SO3, etc. In oxoacids of sulphur, sulphur exhibits a tetrahedral structure when coordinated to oxygen.
 Generally, oxoacids of sulphur contain at least one S=O bond and one S-OH bond.
 Terminal peroxide groups, terminal S=S, terminal and bridging oxygen atoms and chains of (-S-)n are also observed in addition to S=S and S-OH.
-Some popular oxoacids of sulphur and their properties are given below:
+Some popular oxoacids of sulphur and their properties are listed below:

-Sulphurous acid, H2SO3: Sulphurous acid is a diprotic acid that is, it ionizes two protons.
+Sulphurous acid is a diprotic acid that is, it ionizes two protons.
 In sulphurous acid, one atom of sulphur is bonded to two hydroxyl groups and one oxygen atom forms a pie bond with the sulphur atom.
-It is prepared by dissolving sulfur dioxidein water.
-Although, we don’t have any evidence of existence of sulphurous acid in solution phase, but the molecule can be isolated in gaseous phase.
+It is prepared by dissolving sulphur dioxide in water.
+Although, we don’t have any evidence of the existence of sulphurous acid in solution phase, the molecule can be isolated in the gaseous phase.

-It is prepared by the reaction of chlorosulfuric acid with hydrogen peroxide:
+It is prepared by the reaction of the chloro sulphuric acid with hydrogen peroxide:

 2ClSO3H + H2O2 → H2S2O8 + 2 HCl